-Investments consist principally of U.S. government and government agency obligations and corporate debt securities and are classified as available-for-sale as of September 30, 2000 and 1999.
+Investments consist principally of U.S. government and government agency obligations and mortgage-backed securities and are classified as available-for-sale as of September 30, 2001 and 2000.
 Available-for-sale investments are reported at fair value with unrealized gains and losses excluded from operations and reported as a separate component of stockholders' equity, except for other-than-temporary impairments, which are reported as a charge to current operations and result in a new cost basis for the investment.

-The amortized cost, unrealized holding gains and losses, and fair value of investments as of September 30, 2000 and 1999 were as follows (in thousands):
+The amortized cost, unrealized holding gains and losses, and fair value of investments as of September 30 were as follows (in thousands):